-- 2.1 In order to safeguard and promote the welfare of children, the Koinonia Federation will act in accordance with Keeping Children Safe in Education (September 2020) and other legislation, guidance and advice detailed in Appendix 2 - 2.2 More specifically, we will: - Ensure we have a Designated Safeguarding Lead (DSL) for child protection, and deputy safeguarding lead (DDSL) for child protection, who have received appropriate training and support for their roles; - Ensure we have a nominated governor responsible for child protection; - Ensure every member of staff (including temporary and supply staff and volunteers) and governing body knows the name and role of the DSL; - Have a comprehensive induction policy in place specifically outlining the school Safeguarding/CP policy; the staff code of conduct; acceptable use (ICT including mobile phones and cameras); school behaviour policy; the safeguarding response to children who go missing from education and identity and role of the DSL; - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL and have signed that they have read Keeping Children Safe in Education (September 2020) Annex A and Part 1; - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations in the Federation prospectus or website; - Notify Social Care immediately (on the first day of absence) if there is an unexplained absence of a child on a Child Protection Plan; - Contact the child's social worker directly if there is an unexplained absence of a child who is Looked After.
+2.1 In order to safeguard and promote the welfare of children, the Koinonia Federation will act in accordance with Keeping Children Safe in Education (September 2021) and other legislation, guidance3 and advice detailed in Appendix 2

+2.2 More specifically, we will:

+- Ensure we have a Designated Safeguarding Lead (DSL) for child protection, and deputy safeguarding lead (DDSL) for child protection, who have received appropriate training and support for their roles; - Ensure we have a nominated governor responsible for child protection; - Ensure every member of staff (including temporary and supply staff and volunteers) and governing body knows the name and role of the DSL; - Have a comprehensive induction policy in place specifically outlining the school Safeguarding/CP policy; the staff code of conduct; acceptable use (ICT including mobile phones and cameras); school behaviour policy; the safeguarding response to children who go missing from education and identity and role of the DSL; - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL and have signed that they have read Keeping Children Safe in Education (September 2021) Annex A and Part 1; - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations in the Federation prospectus or website; - Notify Social Care immediately (on the first day of absence) if there is an unexplained absence of a child on a Child Protection Plan; - Contact the child's social worker directly if there is an unexplained absence of a child who is Looked After.
 This may then trigger actions identified in the "Joint Police and Social Care Protocol for Dealing with Children Missing from Care"; - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at case conferences;

-Including any safeguarding guidance issued by Public Health England or Department for Education in response to required changes to the normal functioning or provision of education in the school.
+3 Including any safeguarding guidance issued by Public Health England or Department for Education in response to required changes to the normal functioning or provision of education in the school.

-- Keep detailed, accurate, secure written records of concerns about children, even where there is no need to refer the matter immediately; - Have procedures in place to re-assess concerns when a child's situation fails to improve; - Ensure all safeguarding and child protection records are kept securely, separate from the main pupil file, and in locked locations (This could be electronic secure storage); - Follow the procedures set out in section 14 of this document, if an allegation is made against an employed member of staff, supply staff or volunteer; - Ensure safe recruitment practices are always followed. - Ensure clear protocols are in place for the appropriate supervision of visitors (including visiting speakers/educators) and that the Federation's values and British Values are upheld. - Have procedures in place to gather and respond to the views and/or concerns of pupils - Seek to hold more than one emergency contact number for each pupil
+- Keep detailed, accurate, secure written records of concerns about children, even where there is no need to refer the matter immediately; using CPOMs. - Have procedures in place to re-assess concerns when a child's situation fails to improve; - Ensure all safeguarding and child protection records are kept securely, separate from the main pupil file, and in locked locations (This could be electronic secure storage); - Follow the procedures set out in section 14 of this document, if an allegation is made against an employed member of staff, supply staff or volunteer; - Ensure safe recruitment practices are always followed as per Part 3 of Keeping Children Safe in Education. - Ensure clear protocols are in place for the appropriate supervision of visitors (including visiting speakers/educators) and that the Federation's values and British Values are upheld. - Have easily understood and accessible procedures in place to gather and respond to the views and/or concerns of pupils - Seek to hold more than one emergency contact number for each pupil - Ensure all staff have an awareness of local contextual safeguarding priorities.
+For students attending our schools they are: county lines, domestic violence, gang crime